-(b) Impairment of investments in subsidiaries (Note 5)
+(b) Impairment of investments in subsidiaries (Note 4)

 Determining whether investments in subsidiaries are impaired requires an estimation to the recoverable amounts of the investments in subsidiaries.
-The recoverable amount of an investment in a subsidiary, Orienthill, is based on fair value less costs of disposal and has been fully written off as at 31 December 2020 as the subsidiary has a deficit in its shareholders' equity.
-The recoverable amount of an investment in a subsidiary, Orient-Salt Chemicals Pte.
-Ltd. ("OSC"), is determined in using the of value-in-use ("VIU") calculation.
+The recoverable amount of the investment in subsidiaries are determined using the of VIU calculation.
 The VIU calculation is based on a discounted cash flow ("DCF") model.
-The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the performance of the assets in the CGU being tested.
+The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the performance of the assets in the CGUs being tested.
 The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.

-In 2019 and 2020, if the present value of estimated future cash flows decrease by 10% from management's estimates, it will not lead to further impairment loss on investment in subsidiaries.
-The carrying amount of the investments in subsidiaries is disclosed in Note 5 to the financial statements.
+In 2021 and 2022, if the present value of estimated future cash flows decrease by 10% from management's estimates, it will not lead to further impairment loss on investment in subsidiaries.
+The carrying amount of the investments in subsidiaries is disclosed in Note 4 to the financial statements.